Feet@theclinic Complete Diabetic Foot Care Program

 Hard skin, Calluses and Corns

-Diabetics are far more susceptible than able bodied people to what are often considered to be fairly harmless afflictions, such as, hard skin, calluses and corns which are, in some ways, the body’s natural way of protecting the foot.
+Diabetics are far more susceptible compared to someone who doesn't suffer with diabetes.
+Often considered to be fairly harmless afflictions, such as, hard skin, calluses and corns which are, in some ways, the body’s natural way of protecting the foot.
 With a hard layer of thickened skin, a wound or abrasion is protected from any pressure or friction that may be caused by ill-fitting footwear and excessive rubbing on any part of the foot.
 But this can develop into thick calluses or corns which can press into the foot, which may lead to great discomfort and pain, resulting in some degree of debilitation.
 For a person with diabetes, a callus or corn can in fact just be a thin layer of hardened skin which is covering a more serious problem, such as a deeper wound or ulceration which can lead to further infection, complications and the necessity for more invasive, drawn out treatments.
 Diabetes induced hard skin, calluses and corns require the very best diabetic foot care in Leicestershire, this is available with Feet@theclinic Loughborough.

 Through secondary infection diabetics are vulnerable to foot warts, which are often referred to as planter warts.
 These warts commonly form on the sole of the foot, singularly or in large numbers.
 Often, a planter wart can be mistaken for a callus, but they have a small dark dot, which is in fact a tiny clotted blood vessel, which helps to distinguish it as a wart.
 This condition can be very painful and debilitating, restricting mobility and reducing a person’s quality of life.
 It is not uncommon for a sufferer to have up to a hundred planter warts on the sole of the foot, so planter warts, or the suspicion of their onset, must never be ignored.
 Feet@theclinic expert diagnostic footcare specialists in Loughborough are trained to identify the early signs of planter warts.
 With early diagnosis and proactive action, treatment times are reduced and procedures less invasive.